Grand Boulevard, Chicago

-Grand Boulevard on the South Side of Chicago, Illinois, is one of the city's Community Areas.
+Grand Boulevard is one of the 77 community areas of Chicago in Illinois, United States.
+It is located on the South Side of Chicago.
 The boulevard from which it takes its name is now Martin Luther King Jr. Drive.
-The area is bounded by 39th to the north, 51st Street to the south, Cottage Grove Avenue to the east, and the Chicago, Rock Island & Pacific Railroad tracks to the west.
+The area is bounded by Pershing Road to the north, 51st Street to the south, Cottage Grove Avenue to the east, and the Chicago, Rock Island & Pacific Railroad tracks to the west.

 Bronzeville

 This is one of the two community areas that encompass the Bronzeville neighborhood, with the other being Douglas.
 Grand Boulevard also includes the Washington Park Court District neighborhood that was declared a Chicago Landmark on October 2, 1991.

 The Harold Washington Cultural Center is one of its newer and more famous buildings.
 It arose on the site that from the 1920s through the 1970s housed a famous center of African American cultural life, the Regal Theater.
 Among the other notable properties in this neighborhood are the Daniel Hale Williams House, the Robert S. Abbott House, and the Oscar Stanton De Priest House.